Enchanting Geneva: Unveiling Hidden Charms

 Jet d'Eau is a large fountain that spits out from Lake Geneva at the point where the lake flows into the Rhone.
 The fountain can be accessed using the stone jetty from the left bank of the lake.

-Near Monument National (Promenade du Lac 2, 1204 Genève, Switzerland)
+In front of Monument National (Promenade du Lac 2, 1204 Genève, Switzerland) See Map

 You can cancel up to 24 hours in advance of the experience for a full refund.